Share

 Period of revolution222.3532 days

-A report of a recently discovered artifact of probable xenosophont origin has recently arrived at the offices of the Encyclopedia Galactica from the farther reaches of the Carina Rush.
-"Rak Mesba" (meaning "giant washer" in the discoverer's native language, a dialect of neo-Malay) is a very large flattened disc-shaped habitat orbiting an otherwise unremarkable F0 V star (there are indications the star was artificially evolved to its current state, and that it may once have been a much more massive O-type star at some relatively recent time in its history) in the constellation Centaurus.
-The object and its star, YTS 8222-0109319, are located just coreward of IC 2944 (the "Running Chicken Nebula"), and, because of this, had been previously uncharted.
+"Rak Mesba" (meaning "giant washer" in the discoverer's native language, a dialect of neo-Malay) is a very large flattened disc-shaped habitat orbiting an otherwise unremarkable F0 V star in the constellation Centaurus (there are indications the star was artificially evolved to its current state, and that it may once have been a much more massive O-type star at some relatively recent time in its history).
+The object and its star, YTS 8222-0109319, are located just coreward of IC 2944 (the "Running Chicken Nebula"), and the dust of this nebula had obscured it to some extent.
+At first suspected to be a very cold and stable accretion disc, the artificial nature of the object was realised after a few decades of observations.
+At 6317 light years from Sol, there was no immediate prospect of sending a probe there, so it was relegated to an interesting object to be observed closely until technology and circumstance could make such a mission feasible.

 Above the landscape, low altitude clouds spiral across the skies of Rak Mesba beneath gossamer streaks of wispy clouds whipped along by the disc's high rate of spin (938.5078 kilometers per second) in an atmosphere composed of nitrogen, oxygen, various oxides of nitrogen, carbon dioxide, methane, and numerous trace gases, with an average surface pressure of almost two atmospheres (slightly higher near the inner rim and slightly lower near the outer rim).
 The dense atmosphere, along with the relatively rapid revolution of Rak Mesba, transports heat throughout each of the disc's two habitable surfaces.
 The short "year" and even shorter "day" give Rak Mesba an ever-changing weather, as air warmed by YTS 8222-0109319 and the solettas rises in a moisture-laden high-pressure zone that spreads toward the cooler outer rim, finally ending its high altitude journey, after releasing nearly all of its moisture along the way, above the "cold zone" as a low-pressure cold dry air mass that descends to the surface to begin its return to warmer climes in a gigantic Hadley cell.
 If the disc were stationary, this would be a simple enough pattern of circulation.
 But the giant habitat revolves fairly rapidly, and as it does both the sunlit "warm zones" and the darkened "cold zones" are in constant motion.
 As a result of this radial circulation, coupled with the high velocities imparted by the disc's rotation, the upper levels of Rak Mesba's atmosphere are extraordinarily turbulent, though nearer to the surface calmer conditions prevail.
 The atmosphere is held in place by ninety kilometer high walls made of huge diamondoid sheets that encircle both the inner and outer rims on each side of the megastructure.
 These walls each measure two kilometers thick at the base and taper to a thickness of only twenty meters at their summit.